LennardKrause/xrdPlanner/README.md

 > - A new parameter was added to allow for detector screen padding (plo.plot_padding), default is 0.

 ## Latest updates:
+  - 2025-04-01 Update: Settings files (.json) can now be dropped on the window.
+  - 2025-04-01 Update: The pxrd ghosts stay a little longer now.
+  - 2025-04-01 Update: Added the option to set the environmental variable 'XRDPLANNER' to specify the xrdPlanner home path.
   - 2025-03-05 Update: The slider values now accept input (thanks Clemens and Guðrún).
   - 2025-03-05 Bugfix: Windows that allow typing will now disregard hotkeys.
   - 2025-03-04 Update: Allowed smaller pixels in the detector-db editor (thanks tjalb).